ashbaldry/ashbaldry.github.io/_posts/2022-07-shiny-multimedia.md

 ![UI of video.js players in Chrome, Mozilla and Edge, all 3 players have similar UI](/assets/img/blog/shiny-multimedia/video-comparison.png)

-If you aren't satisfied with the basic skin of the video.js player, there are a [series of skins available on GitHub](https://github.com/videojs/video.js/wiki/Skins), including one that looks like the Netflix video player.
+If you aren't satisfied with the basic skin of the video.js player, there are a [collection of skins available on GitHub](https://github.com/videojs/video.js/wiki/Skins), including one that looks like the Netflix video player.

 An added benefit of video.js is that all videos are easily accessible in JavaScript by using `videojs('id')` to find any video by just referencing the ID of the HTML tag (so if there is something currently unavailable in `{video}` you can use this to create your own custom call!).